 Governance of the EU Energy Union

-At EU level, governance of power infrastructures already reports a certain degree of polycentrism and reflexivity.
+At EU level, governance of energy infrastructures already reports a certain degree of polycentrism and reflexivity.
 The development of integrated energy markets is just an example.
 In this sense, complex coordination among European, national and sub-national jurisdiction and authorities is required.
 The EU has published a “Regulation on the governance of the Energy Union” (2016), containing several objectives, which are in line with the idea of reflexive governance.
 The documents contains instructions to ensure that national legislation and policies are in line with EU objectives, but allowing for flexibility and adaption to local circumstances and needs.
 The reduction of administrative burdens is a core issue, recalling the principle of ‘better regulation’.
-Finally, EU requires the development of national energy plans for the period 2021-2030, enhancing the importance of accounting for regional and local cooperation among local authorities, citizens and businesses.
+Finally, the EU requires the development of national energy plans for the period 2021-2030, enhancing the importance of accounting for regional and local cooperation among local authorities, citizens and businesses.

 The principle of ‘better regulation’ is considered a tool to achieve transparency, evidence-based policymaking and law making, and citizens’ and stakeholders’ participation.
 It involves concrete actions such as extensive planning and impact assessment, improved stakeholders’ consultation and legislative simplification for fit-for-purpose EU law.

-EU and national public procurement legislation provide examples of concrete implementation of these principles.
+The EU and national public procurement legislation provide examples of concrete implementation of these guidelines.
 In line with the principles of subsidiarity and proportionality, Directive 2014/23/EU on the award of concession contracts allows Member States to choose the appropriate procurement procedure because of the complexity of such operations and because of the heterogeneous local circumstances.
 At national level, in order to achieve a legislative simplification for fit-for-purpose national law, the Italian national decree ‘Sblocca Italia’ (n.
 133/2014) simplified the procedure for the awarding of concession contracts (unique contract for exploration and extraction) and introduced central decision making on the subject.